SRALee12/DecentralBank/README.md

 # DecentralBank
-a peer-to-peer, permissionless central bank
+a peer-to-peer, permissionless central bank which provides a "monetary consitution" to a stable, depoliticized currency for the global market.

 For overall specifications, read the whitepaper DecentralBank.md.